TheOnliestMattastic/My-Bash-Toolkit/scripts/NEWbara/README.md

 - [ ] **Update-Only Mode (-u)**: Only update existing packages, skip fresh installs.
 - [ ] **Minimal Impact Mode**: Skip cleanup or optional steps for quick runs.

-Contributions and feature requests are welcome!
+## 🤝 Contributing

+Contributions are welcome!
+Please open issues for bugs or feature requests, and submit pull requests for code changes.

 ## 🌕 Notes

-- Designed for Nobara/Fedora; tweak for other distros.
+- Designed for Nobara/Fedora (minimum version 36); tweak for other distros.
 - Requires `sudo` for DNF/Snap installs; run as regular user.
 - Flatpaks default to user mode (recommended by Nobara wiki).
 - Logs are saved as `NEWbara_YYYYMMDD_HHMMSS.log`.